scottrobertson/scrutiny/README.md

 Scrutiny
 =======

 An agnostic monitoring system written in PHP.
-You can monitor any service, and report it anywhere (pushover.net for example) it if goes down.
+You can monitor any Service, and report it anywhere (pushover.net for example) it if goes down.

+Each Reporter can subscribe to events from Services.
+There are 3 events: up, down, and recovery.
+Services can collect any meta data they want, and Reporters will have access to this data.
+This allows you to collect stats for instance.

 ## Example